KevinAlberto01/ROS2/README.md

 - **Terminal**
 - **Terminator**
-  - its a improved terminal where you can split easily in four any layout to intall it
+  - its a improved terminal where you can split easily in four any layout to install it
-`sudo apt intall terminator `
-visual studio - to write code
-sudo apt install python3-pip
+`sudo apt install terminator ` visual studio - to write code sudo apt install python3-pip